Which of the following is the balanced molecular equation for the... | Channels for Pearson+

 1

 Identify the reactants and products in the chemical reaction.
-The reactants are NaOH (sodium hydroxide) and HNO3 (nitric acid), and the products should be a salt and water.
+The reactants are NaOH (sodium hydroxide) and HNO₃ (nitric acid), and the products are NaNO₃ (sodium nitrate) and H₂O (water).

 Watch next